 5) Social Media

 Quickly becoming a pet hate for IT departments, your employees/ colleagues must be aware of how to safely use social media at work and at home, the risks of over-sharing, and the privacy and security parameters offered by social media companies.
+Social networking sites are a common target for cyber crime due to the large amount of users and information people are putting out there.

 6) Mobile Security